shivshankardayal/memoir/README.md

 Memoir
 =======

+_It is pointless to continue with this because COuchbase has lots of new features and I intend to write a C++ version for this soon.
+Wait for the awesome._

 Memoir is port of Kunjika.
 The migration is because the database design is being changed completely.
 The reason of a new name is that if someone wants to work off Kunjika then this will not have any impact on their work.
 The new change will